 Connective technologies are becoming integral to transportation, either supplementing existing systems (through things like Transit Signal Priority (TSP)) or enabling the development of new modes, such as autonomous vehicles (AVs) or Shared Mobility Devices (SMDs.)
 This connectivity is beneficial in many ways but there are, of course, risks that need to be addressed.
 These include potential invasions of personal privacy of the users, and attacks on the systems.
-Cybersecurity will be particularly important for AVs42 and Smart City technologies like TSP and other Intelligent Transportation Systems (ITS43.)
+For these reasons, the Virginia Information Technologies Agency (VITA) has established/is growing a trust framework and legal arrangements to facilitate secure data exchange42.
+This may be a useful starting point for developing standards to address emerging needs, like the unique cybersecurity demands of AVs43 and Smart City technologies like TSP and other Intelligent Transportation Systems (ITS44.)
 These systems rely on the rapid and reliable transmission of small packets of information between infrastructure, vehicles and data systems.
 Interruptions to this transmission can have cascading effects, for system functionality and safety.

 Strategy #3 will encourage approaches to cybersecurity (and its inclusion in procurement) that stay abreast of evolving threats and vulnerabilities.
 For example, blockchain is a decentralized storage method that links small pieces of data together in ever-lengthening chains that become increasingly difficult to disrupt or alter.
-These factors make blockchain a potential candidate for relaying critical transportation signals and messages, but latency may be a barrier.
-Both the Federal Highway Administration Exploratory Advanced Research Program44 and a private consortium of technology firms lead by IBM, called Mobility Open Blockchain Initiative (MOBI)45, are exploring the possibility of using blockchain to address transportation needs or opportunities.
+These factors make blockchain a potential candidate for relaying critical transportation signals and messages, but latency and prolific energy consumption45 are concerns.
+Both the Federal Highway Administration Exploratory Advanced Research Program46 and a private consortium of technology firms lead by IBM, called Mobility Open Blockchain Initiative (MOBI)47, are exploring the possibility of using blockchain to address transportation needs or opportunities.

 Personal privacy is an increasingly relevant consideration in transportation, as more information and data are shared.
-For example, one's physical location, commute patterns, payment information and home addresses may be shared with a SMD service provider46 and insurance companies are able to monitor driver behaviors through telematics47.
+For example, one's physical location, commute patterns, payment information and home addresses may be shared with a SMD service provider48 and insurance companies are able to monitor driver behaviors through telematics49.
 Privacy and a feeling of control over one's own information contributes to quality of life, which NVTA is committed to enhancing where possible.
 To this end, Strategy #3 will identify how government agencies address privacy and will encourage inclusion of privacy considerations (such as data anonymization, aggregation and the option for participants to "opt out" of data collection) in procurement processes.